tomhughes87/Learning_Typescript/README.md

 # LEARNING TYPESCRIPT(.ts)

 - This repo outlines my learning process of .ts
-- It contains all my notes, practices and exercises
+- It contains all of my: notes, practices, and exercises
-- This repo will be my cheatsheet/ reference when needed
+- This repo will act as my cheatsheet when needed
-- Hopefully it also shows that my learning of .ts was thorough
+- Hopefully, this repo also shows that my learning of .ts was thorough

 <br/>